ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Enough Talk !
 Numbers are here ! 🔥 Get detailed memory, CPU , app size and frame rate comparisons between Flutter and React Native</blockquote>

 <h3>4.
-Kunsthaus visitor guide: A story of gut-driven method nerdery - <a href="https://medium.com/dreipol/kunsthaus-visitor-guide-a-story-of-gut-driven-method-nerdery-73e5b753e51f" target="_blank" rel="noopener noreferrer">link</a></h3>
+Creating a Dynamic Form Factory in Flutter using the Riverpod and Flutter Form Builder packages - <a href="https://medium.com/@savavlad/creating-a-dynamic-form-factory-in-flutter-using-the-riverpod-and-flutter-form-builder-packages-0df75d4f7716" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Florian Wille`**
+✍️ **posted by `Vlad S`**

-<blockquote>How to move ahead in a project without proper research while keeping risk at a minimum.</blockquote>
+<blockquote>Recently, in one of our apps, we had to implment a dinamic forms functionality.</blockquote>

 <h3>5.
 Properly handling text scaling in Flutter - <a href="https://medium.com/@pomis172/properly-handling-text-scaling-in-flutter-313fe717816c" target="_blank" rel="noopener noreferrer">link</a></h3>